-Organizational Leadership Learning Outcomes:
+Organizational Leadership Program competencies:

-• Prepare program graduates to lead effectively in order to meet organizational goals.
+- Identify effective leadership skills in order to meet organizational goals.

-• Generate effective, organizationally-relevant communication--written, oral, and technological.
+- Generate effective, organizationally-relevant communication—written, oral, and technological.

-• Develop the skills to set priorities for outcomes and results that impact the organization, e.g., thinking critically and problem solving.
+- Set priorities for outcomes and results that impact the organization, e.g., thinking critically and problem solving.

 The Organizational Leadership Degree Completion Program Curriculum:

 ORL 304 Leadership Skills: Understanding, Assessment, and Development

 ORL 310 Organizational Change in Complex Adaptive Systems

 ORL 314 Team Analysis, Group and Intergroup Dynamics